philrz/super/book/src/super-sql/aggregates/count.md

 {k:2,count:1}
 ```

-A simple count with no input values returns no output:
+A simple count with no input values returns 0:
 ```mdtest-spq
 # spq
 where grep("bar", this) | count()